LLNL/Abmarl/docs/src/overview.rst

 ~~~~~~~~~~

 The :ref:`GymWrapper <api_gym_wrapper>` can be used for single-agent simulations
-This wrapper allows integration with OpenAI's `gym.Env` class that many RL practitioners
+This wrapper allows integration with OpenAI's `gym.Env` class with which many RL
-are used to, and many RL libraries support it.
+practitioners are familiar, and many RL libraries support it.
 The simulation must contain only
 a single agent in the `agents` dict.
 The `observation space` and `action space`
 is then inferred from that agent.
-The `reset` and `step` operate on the values
+The `reset` and `step` functions operate on the values
 themselves as opposed to a dictionary mapping the agents' ids to the values.